Essex County Council - Provider Hub

 Essex County Councils ambition is for children, adults and families to be able to access social networks and feel a connected to their communities.
 Support should be delivered locally regardless of the agency or support mechanism (Primary healthcare, Social Care or community and voluntary sector) to help establish social inclusion and recovery within communities.

 The market needs to identify, support, and delivery outcomes defined by children and adults with poor mental health in Essex.
 Ensuring people are at the centre of defining what help will support them.
 This needs to be recovery focused and support individuals to build resilience and independence.
-This would include signposting and support on financial management and benefits.
+This should include supporting the wider determinants and social aspects of mental health through holistic offers that are defined by the people who they support.

 The approach will be co-produced with people with mental health needs, health and social care providers, the community voluntary sector, and district councils.
 Monitoring and evaluation will include experience of adults and carers.